Felix-Cau/MovieBooking/README.md

 Bootstrap - I chose to use Bootstrap to get a clean looking navbar even though it wasn't requiered for the assignment.

-React: For building a interactive and dynamic user experience via components. useState, useEffect and useNavigate are also used throught the application to make everything work smoothly.
+React: For building a interactive and dynamic user experience via components. useState, useEffect and useNavigate are also used throughout the application to make everything work smoothly.

 ## Purpose